Sustainability

 Sustainability.
 That's a big word and hard to break down to pieces.
 But we'll try.

 We are a brand that produces footwear so let's start off by saying that we are not claiming to be a green company.
-We ship raw materials in from different parts of Europe, craft our shoes in Finland and deliver finished products to retailers and end consumers across the world.
+We ship raw materials in from different parts of Europe, craft our shoes in Finland and Portugal and deliver finished products to retailers and end consumers across the world.
 Is that sustainable?

 Well, it is not.
 But in a world full of low quality goods, over-consumption and labour exploitation we try to be a better option out there.
 To be part of the solution, not part of the problem.